nationalarchives/tdr-components/README.md

 ## `.storybook/` - Storybook configuration

-Read documentation on how to [configure storybook](https://storybook.js.org/docs/html/configure/overview#configure-your-storybook-project).
+Read documentatio on how to [configure storybook](https://storybook.js.org/docs/html/configure/overview#configure-your-storybook-project).

 `.storybook/main.js` contains some custom config so that we can...